 According to an e-mail I recently received from a Microsoft spokeswoman, the new Windows Product Activation feature in Windows XP is still in full effect.
-How this will work is still unknown, but Ars Technica has a write-up of what we might expect.
-Ars itself qualifies the piece heavily, as there's no way of knowing yet if this is really how it's going to work.
-But it might be.
+How this will work is still unknown.

 As mentioned here numerous times, the customer who buys Windows XP will need to activate it through the Internet or a phone system.
 Most likely, the majority of XP users will already have the Internet, making the activation process much easier, although the phone system should all be automated and will not interfere with Microsoft Support (Not a lot of chance of doing noticeable damage there, eh? - Ed).